zaporter/go-update-mongo/README.md

 [$setOnInsert](https://www.mongodb.com/docs/manual/reference/operator/update/setOnInsert/) partially works, however it is untested because I have a hard time determining exactly what the correct behavior should be here (because we are always performing an upsert action)

+[$pull with query](https://www.mongodb.com/docs/manual/reference/operator/update/pull/).
+Pull works on basic operations but it fails if you try to pull all documents that match a query.

 # Testing Methodology

 Testing is performed by inserting an object in mongo, running `updateOne()` on it, and verifying that the document is identical to the document produced by `UpdateDocument`